-&lt;sup>4 Court support options for victims are very limited in family law registries and the closure of the Women's Family Law Support Service at the Sydney Family Law Registry in September 2015 removed a safe and proactive support for vulnerable women.
-See further Lesley Laing, They Should Have this in Every Court: Evaluation of the NSW Women's Refuge Movement Women's Family Law Support Service (The University of Sydney 2011).
+6 Court support options for victims are very limited in family law registries.
+For example, after being forced to close in September 2015 the Women's Family Law Support Service at the Sydney Family Law Courts Registry received an additional 12 months of funding from the NSW Government in March 2016, but longer term funding remains a critical issue.
+See further Laing, L., They Should Have this in Every Court: Evaluation of the NSW Women's Refuge Movement Women's Family Law Support Service (The University of Sydney 2011); Parliament of New South Wales Hansard 10 March 2016 < www.parliament.nsw.gov.au/Hansard/Pages/HansardResult.aspx#/docid/HANSARD-1323879322-69049> accessed 13 May 2016; In examining the experiences of Aboriginal and Torres Strait Islander

-&lt;sup>5 Rae Kaspiew et al, Evaluation of a pilot of legally assisted and supported family dispute resolution in family violence cases (Dec 2012).

-collaborative practice, but one with clear merit.
+This issue is extensively considered in the Australian Institute of Family Studies (AIFS) Evaluation of a pilot of legally assisted and supported family dispute resolution in family violence cases.7 The AIFS evaluation acknowledges that this is a task of some significant difficulty involving complex and vulnerable clients and the challenges of interdisciplinary collaborative practice, but one with clear merit.
 WLS NSW encourages a genuine commitment from government to develop and resource a model of FDR that is appropriate for matters involving family violence, focused on safety, which assists the parties to identify their key concerns and achievable outcomes.